 She felt stressed out during the computation, and her reaction was to not "put herself through that."
 Rather than confront the difficulty and "unnecessary stress" head-on, she opted to copy answers along with the rest of the group.
-Her response was to disengage, indicating either that she did not believe she could figure it out or that the stress of sticking it out was not worth it.
+Her response was to disengage, indicating either that she did not believe she had the ability to figure it out or that the stress of sticking it out was not worth it.

 At another point in her interview, Circe talked about how the computational activities, or "code" as she put it, frustrated her.
-During this discussion the interviewer asked a question to get an explanation for what she meant.
+During this discussion the researcher (Hamerski) asked a question to get an explanation for what she meant.

-INT What about the code frustrates you?
+INTERVIEWER What about the code frustrates you?